 Middle Atmosphere Vertical Coupling Analyst

-Andrew has worked with data from both satellites and ground-based instruments to understand different mechanisms in the Sun-Earth system.
-Prior to joining BAS he studied the aurora, HF radio absorption, particle dynamics, geomagnetic pulsations, plasma heating and mesospheric dust.
-He was fortunate to take part in experiments that generated artificial aurora and to be the project scientist for a VLF receiver mounted on a Yorkshire school roof that formed part of the AARDDVARK network.
+In my career to date I have worked on a number of projects related to understanding the Sun-Earth system, these have includes studies of the aurora, HF radio absorption, particle dynamics, geomagnetic pulsations, plasma heating and mesospheric dust.
+I was very lucky to take part in experiments that generated artificial aurora and be the project scientist for a VLF receiver mounted on a Yorkshire school roof that formed part of the AARDDVARK network.

 - space weather influences on the neutral middle atmosphere and the effects on regional climate variability around the poles

 - how the meteorology of the lower atmosphere impacts on processes in the upper atmosphere

 - heating of the upper atmosphere via space weather events

 Each of these is important for our understanding of space weather events and how they impact our lives.

 There is growing evidence that changes in the solar wind can lead to temperature changes in the polar regions.
 Waves the transfer energy and momentum into the upper atmosphere can modify conditions that affect satellite signal fade-out & scintillation, and the behaviour of electric current systems.
 Space weather events lead to heating of the upper atmosphere which in turn affects the lifetime of satellites and space debris in Low Earth Orbit (LEO).
 This is important to understand since LEO is becoming very crowded and collisions with debris can seriously damage satellites.